raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step08.md

 **1.** Create a new Python 3 file.

-**2.** You need to start the program by setting up the motor controller board and line sensors using the `gpiozero` library.
+**2.** Start the program by setting up the motor controller board and line sensors using the `gpiozero` library.

 ~~~ python
 from gpiozero import Robot, LineSensor